-- f) LKI's AML policy requires the filing of IRS Form 8300's for cash transactions whether in excess of \$10,000.00 or not.
-No cash transactions were recorded in the prior year. - g) Consideration of filing Suspicious Activity Reports is undertaken when appropriate.
-No SARs filed during the period being reviewed.

-4) Employee training

-- a) All relevant employees are trained regarding their duties and responsibilities under LKI's AML program.
-New hires are trained before they are permitted to engage with clients. - b) All relevant employees are trained to recognize red flag transactions or other AML program violations (including failures of identification program requirements, unusual requests for secrecy, etc.) - c) All relevant employees trained to report suspicious incidents to the head of their department and/or to the Compliance Officer. - d) The Compliance Officer maintains records of employee AML training.

-5) Special Measures
+- c) Consideration of filing Suspicious Activity Reports is undertaken when appropriate.
+No SARs filed during the period being reviewed. - d) LKIqs AML policy requires the filing of 8300qs for cash transactions in excess of \$10,000.00. - 4) Employee training - a) All relevant employees are trained regarding AML program, including new hires. - b) All relevant employees are trained to recognize red flag transactions or other AML program violations (including failures of identification program requirements, unusual requests for secrecy, etc) - c) All relevant employees trained in information sharing policies, including reporting suspicious incidents to the head of their departments or Compliance Officer. - d) The Compliance Officer of LKI maintains records of employee training. - 5) Special Measures - a) All participants in AML compliance at LKI are aware of responsibilities to report, to whom to report, and what action is required and authorized. - b) The Compliance Officer documents all actions taken pursuant to LKIcs AML policy. - c) All contacts with government agencies relevant to AML program will be documented when they occur.

-- a) All participants in AML compliance at LKI are aware of responsibilities to report, to whom to report, and what action is required and authorized. - b) The Compliance Officer documents all actions taken pursuant to LKI's AML policy. - c) All contacts with government agencies relevant to AML program will be documented when they occur.
-There have been no contacts with government agencies regarding matters during the period under review. - d) "Watch lists" are appropriately periodically consulted and reviewed.
+There have been no contacts with government agencies regarding matters during the period under review.

-6) Documentation and Record keeping

-- a) Record retention policies are in place and adequate records are maintained. - b) Files are readily available upon request - c) AML Compliance documents are available in LKI's offices.
+- d) % atch lists+are appropriately periodically consulted and reviewed - 6) Documentation and Record keeping - a) Record retention policies are in place - b) Files are readily available upon request - c) AML Compliance documents are available in LKIcs offices.